 In short, while Freud and Jung pinpoint elements of our psyche that are out of our control, such as driving forces that influence our decisions, Jung entered more spiritual territory by acknowledging an esoteric element of the psyche that wasn’t necessarily governed by biological drives.

 Moreover, western theories of the ego are limited to the material world with a central argument (materialism) that only the physical realm exists.
-Applying materialism to the concept of what-makes-us-us means that we are exclusively physical beings.
+Applying materialism to the concept of what makes us us means that we are exclusively physical beings.

 So, spirituality’s importance comes from its focus beyond the material dimension.
 In doing so, we allow the concept of who we are to dramatically expand.
-Looking at the psyche from this perspective, we realise what-makes-us-us isn’t the thoughts we have about ourselves, but an expansive awareness behind those thoughts, the witness of our inner world.
+Looking at the psyche from this perspective, we realise what makes us us isn’t the thoughts we have about ourselves, but an expansive awareness behind those thoughts, the witness of our inner world.

 In Eastern philosophy, this would be our true identity.
 We are connected to a spiritual, divine dimension of pure awareness or pure being.
 Our psyche isn’t part of a greater whole, it is the greater whole, having no separation in between.

 Two important elements to consider.
 The first is that you are not your ego and your potential is unlimited.
-You are not thoughts or beliefs, but instead, part of a greater whole that contains peace, tranquility, love, and everything in between.
+You are not thoughts or beliefs, but instead, part of a greater whole that contains peace, tranquillity, love, and everything in between.
 Understanding that you are part of the greater whole, and not separate, may liberate you.

 The second element is the importance of the ego in the functioning of daily life.
 Understand that you may be in a unique position where you can become aware of your own divine nature (as we all can be with spiritual practice), and can balance your material duties (personal growth, achieving goals, etc) with the knowledge that who you are will remain the same.

-Through channeling divine traits (such as compassion and love) your ego may grow.
+Through channelling divine traits (such as compassion and love) your ego may grow.
 Spiritually, the ultimate aim (which may be different from person to person) is a healthy, mature ego combined with the understanding of our ever-present, divine, spiritual nature.
 Again, the ego isn’t the monster.
 It is vital.
 However, understanding you are much more than the ego will liberate you.
 Seeing and acknowledging the ego allows you to ignore the traits that won’t benefit you, and enhance the ones that will.

 To become aware of the ego, meditation is vital.
 Witnessing the part of the psyche that contains the ego is highly valuable.
 And always remember: you are not your ego.
 You are part of the greater whole that is vast and is always here.

-Another method to be considered would be breathwork, more specifically integration of your breathwork experience to your overall being.
-To put it differently, incorporating the things you learned about yourself in your breathwork session to your overall being allows them to become an accessible part of you.
+Another method to be considered would be breathwork, more specifically integration of your breathwork experience into your overall being.
+To put it differently, incorporating the things you learned about yourself in your breathwork session into your overall being allows them to become an accessible part of you.
 Rather than for them to become something to be forgotten later, they instead become something that continues to move you toward your life’s goals.